Veterinary Medicine - Biomedical Sciences - VBMS

 VBMS 7720 DEVELOPMENTAL MOLECULAR BIOLOGY (3) LEC.
 3. Pr.
 VBMS 7520.
 Genetic mechanisms by which eukaryotes differentiate from single cells to complex multicellular organisms will be covered.
 Important examples of biomedical dysfunction will be used to illustrate developmental pathways.
 Current literature will be used extensively.

 VBMS 7750 GRADUATE COLLOQUIUM IN VETERINARY CLINICAL SCIENCE (1) CLN.
-1. Departmental approval.
+1. SU.
+Departmental approval.
 Forum to present topics relevant to the students clinical and research interests.
 This a mandatory seminar for graduate students in the Department of Clinical Science.
 DVM degree Course may be repeated for a maximum of 5 credit hours.

 VBMS 7760 ADVANCED VETERINARY NEUROSURGERY (4) LEC.
 1. LAB.
 3. Enrolled in the CVM’s MS or PHD program.
 Veterinary neurosurgery.
 All aspects of veterinary neurosurgery will be covered.
 Content delivery is via didactic lecture, small group discussion, and skills laboratories.